ppgmdev/cdk-intro/README.md

 # CDK Intro!

-This project deploys a lambda function that talks to Bedrock Claude 3 Sonnet.
+This project deploys a lambda function that talks to Bedrock Claude 3 Sonnet and saves the output into a DynamoDB table.

 ```bash
 git clone https://github.com/ppgmdev/cdk-intro.git